pisa-engine/pisa/docs/src/guide/inverting.md

     $ mkdir -p path/to/inverted
     $ ./invert -i path/to/forward/cw09b \
-        -o path/to/inverted/cw09b \
+        -o path/to/inverted/cw09b

-        --term-count `wc -w < path/to/forward/cw09b.terms`
+Inverting an index requires the knowledge of the number of terms in the lexicon ahead of time.
+In the above example, the `invert` command assumes that a `cw09b.termlex' file exists from the output of `parse_collection` which is used to lookup the term count.

-Note that the script requires as parameter the number of terms to be indexed, which is obtained by embedding the
+Note that the number of terms can be provided using `--term-count` in case the lexicon is not available or on a different path.
-`wc -w < path/to/forward/cw09b.terms` instruction.

 ## Inverted index format